1821 Info 1g: Caleb Crompton

 Despite Frances' petition page 8 of The Argus of 22 February 1855 reveals a counter claim from James Cairns of Lonsdale Street, Melbourne, who appears determined to recover his lost money.

-Image of The Argus of 22 February 1855 - 11kB gif When, on 10 December 1849, Caleb had declared himself insolvent, in Adelaide SA, the same James Cairns had been the plaintiff.
-Caleb explained ‘that he had been entrusted by p?tt? in Van Diemen's Land with horses to sell on their account in South Australia.
+11kB gif When, on 10 December 1849, Caleb had declared himself insolvent, in Adelaide SA, the same James Cairns had been the plaintiff.
+Caleb explained 'that he had been entrusted by p?tt? in Van Diemen's Land with horses to sell on their account in South Australia.
 He made no return for the horses he disposed of except £20 (£1250 in 2014) and for that he admitted he received a consignment of apples.
 He sold, bartered, and exchanged the horses for various kinds of property, and after trading some time purchases a section of land containing thirty-six acres, ten acres of which he said (??? stated) before he has seen the land.
-He built a house on the ten acres he sold and finally became insolvent.’
+He built a house on the ten acres which he sold and finally became insolvent.

 The first notification, which appeared on Monday 12 February 1855, named Frederic Bayne, of 64 Chancery lane, Melbourne, as proctor for the said James Cairns.